 I have a variety of certifications from different federal, state and city municipalities.
 Does PNC accept these certifications?

 PNC does not require diverse suppliers to register with any specific organization.
-We welcome diverse suppliers who are interested in doing business with PNC.
+We welcome all certifications and diverse suppliers who are interested in doing business with PNC.

 What is a Tier 2 Program?

 This is the program through which PNC works with its non-diverse suppliers (or prime suppliers) to establish diverse spend goals and strategies when working with PNC.
 For more information, refer to the PNC Tier 2 Supplier Diversity Program.